EGI-Federation/impact-report/libs/CTA/README.md

 [..]
 </pre>

-* Parse and export the CTA publications as follows:
+* Parse the JSON file and export the CTA publications as follows:
 <pre>
 ]$ python3 parsing_CTA.py
 - Parsing publications in progress...[OK]
 </pre>

-### Note:
-* Publications are saved in the `publications.csv` file.
-* If necessary repeat the procedure moving between pages and concat the different CSV files.